-Dennis McNamara S.J. is the Park Professor of Sociology and Korean Studies, and Special Assistant to the University President for China Affairs.
-Major recent publications include "New Places but Old Spaces -Knowledge Hierarchies among Asian SMEs Abroad" in Organization - The Critical Journal of Organization, Theory and Society (2006); Market and Society in Korea - Interests, Institutions, and the Textile Industry (2002), Corporatism and Korean Capitalism (1999), and Textiles and Industrial Transition in Japan (1995).
-He is currently completing a manuscript titled, Knowledge Networks in the New Asia - Japan's Next Challenge.
-The study tracks the shift from offshore assembly sites to knowledge networks in Japan's regional value chains across China, South Korea, and Thailand, and their role in local innovation.
+Other recent publications include "New Places but Old Spaces -Knowledge Hierarchies among Asian SMEs Abroad" in Organization - The Critical Journal of Organization, Theory and Society (2006); Market and Society in Korea - Interests, Institutions, and the Textile Industry (2002), Corporatism and Korean Capitalism (1999), and Textiles and Industrial Transition in Japan (1995).

-Completing his Ph.D. at Harvard University, he joined the faculty at Georgetown in 1984.
-University service has included two terms as chair of the Department of Sociology and Anthropology, and one term as chair of the University's Rank and Tenure Committee.
-In the summer of 2005 and again in the spring of 2006 he moved to China as Presidential Advisor on International Initiatives with special responsibility for academic exchange in Asia.
-He designed and continues to chair the Georgetown Conference on Korean Society (http://www3.georgetown. edu /departments/sociology/resources/gcks), now with a special research and publishing effort looking to the future of the U.S/Korea Alliance.
+Upon completion of a Ph.D. at Harvard University, he joined the faculty at Georgetown.
+He has served two terms as chair of the Department of Sociology and Anthropology, and one term as chair of the University's Rank and Tenure Committee.
+He designed and continues to chair the Georgetown Conference on Korean Society (http://www3.georgetown. edu /departments/sociology/resources/gcks), now with a focus on the future of the U.S/Korea Alliance.
+Responsibilities as Special Advisor to the University President for China Affairs has brought him to Beijing for research, guest lectures, and conference activities across the spring semester over the past three years.